MadlikeQQ/AIPathsGraphics/README.md

 # Installation (Linux/MAC)
 To install you have to have G++ 4.4 installed.
 External SFML libraries are provided with the project, might also need some openGL libraries.
-Run `make` with the Makefile provided and then use the bash script `./run` which is also provided.
+Run `make` with the Makefile provided and then use the bash script `./run test.txt` which is also provided.